ZhenyingZhu/StudyNotes/EPI.markdown

 #### 6.2
 Increment an arbitrary-precision integer.
 E.g. Input {1,2,9}, Output {1,3,0}
 - Brute force: convert the array into number.
 Then convert back.
-Will overflow.
+Could overflow.
+T(n)=O(n)
 - Use a carry-out.
 T(n)=O(n).

+Variant:
+- two string addition: digit wise operate.

 #### 6.3
 Multiple two arbitary-precision array presented integers.
 Negative number has `-` in the first cell.
 - Use reversed vector to record input numbers.
 Add carry-out to the previous cell.
 T(n)=O(n^2).

 #### 6.4
 Advancing through an array.
 Integer in array indicate how far it can go from this cell.
 Check if it is able to reach the end.